 Many lawyers majored in English as undergrads before earning their law degrees.
 It’s no surprise — the legal profession requires robust critical thinking, writing and argumentative skills.
 English programs specialize in these abilities, which is why many prospective lawyers choose this path.
 Many graduates assist lawyers as paralegals before pursuing legal careers.

-Lawyers spend countless hours writing, reading and researching.
+Lawyers spend countless hours writing, reading an2) Public Relations Specialized researching.
 They draft contracts and courtroom arguments, and they study expansive legal texts.
 Though they thoroughly comprehend legal jargon, most clients they work with are unfamiliar with these terms.
 Lawyers must be able to communicate simply and effectively for everyday people with no law experience.
 Many of them handle clients through small private firms or governmental positions.

 The Department of Labor projects this profession to grow by 6%, with 50,100 new positions opening by 2028.
 The median salary in 2018 was $120,910.